Top 10 Questions to Ask When Seeking an Allied Health Graduate Program

 The National 360 Graduate Program has been specifically designed for Graduates and Early Career Therapists who want to work within the NDIS, aged care and insurance sectors within a community setting.
 While the Program is designed to increase your generalist skills, our unique allocations process and supervision structure enable us to tailor caseloads and education in consideration of your preferences and areas of interest.

-We are committed to quality, learning focussed 12-month graduate program to support your needs as a new clinician.
+We are committed to quality, learning focussed 12-month Allied Health Graduate Program to support your needs as a new clinician.
 We understand that moving into your first role can be exciting, but also daunting and challenging, so we are committed to supporting you through our 360 circle of support.
 This includes individual, group and team support for all our graduates.

 Register to attend our upcoming FREE webinar on Wednesday, July 27 at 5.30 pm: MythBusters – National 360 Graduate Program Webinar and FAQ!